syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 # Editing in Blazor TreeGrid Component

 The Tree Grid component has options to dynamically insert, delete and update records.
 Editing feature is enabled by using [`TreeGridEditSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridEditSettings.html) property and it requires a primary key column for CRUD operations.
 To define the primary key, set [`TreeGridColumn.IsPrimaryKey`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn~IsPrimaryKey.html) to **true** in particular column.

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;